AbhishekNair050/Dataset-Preprocessor/README.md

-# DatasetProcessor
+# DatasetPreprocessor

-DatasetProcessor is a Python library for preprocessing datasets for machine learning.
+DatasetPreprocessor is a Python library for preprocessing datasets for machine learning.
 It provides functionalities to handle missing values, encode categorical features, normalize numerical features, select important features, and more.

 ## Features